A Positive way to Separate: Teenager Welbeing

 Put their interests first

-When faced with decisions it can help to put yourself in your teenager’s shoes and ask yourself ‘what’s really best for them?’
+When faced with decisions, it can help to put yourself in your teenager’s shoes.
+Ask yourself, ‘what’s really best for them?’
 This approach might help you both to be co-operative, flexible and more open to compromising when it’s in your teenager’s interests.

-For example, when planning a visiting schedule, it is the quality of contact, rather than the quantity, that matters most.
-Also, children and teenagers have different needs at different stages in their lives, which may mean that day-to-day care and visiting arrangements may need to be reviewed over time for their benefit.
+When planning a visiting schedule, it is the quality of contact, rather than the quantity, that matters most.
+Also, children have different needs at different stages in their lives.
+You may need to review day-to-day care and visiting arrangements over time.

-In situations of abuse or violence, your teenage child should not be placed in a situation where they are likely to be at risk.
-Any contact arrangements with your former partner must ensure that they will be safe and protected.
-This may mean that in certain situations contact is independently supervised.
+In the context of abuse or violence, your teenager should not be placed in a situation where they are likely to be at risk.
+Any contact arrangements with your former partner must ensure that your child will be safe and protected.
+This may mean that in certain cases, contact is independently supervised.

 Don’t involve your teenager in adult conflicts